biosafetylvl5/gwynu/src/consuming/blood.njk.md

 Luckily, the solution is seemingly simple: eat more iron.

-To accomplish these goals, the WHO has developed a  "comprehensive package of public health measures."[^who-iron-plan] However, while we wait for large scale change, billions of people have an immediate need to improve their situation.
+To reduce rates of anemia, the WHO has developed a  "comprehensive package of public health measures."[^who-iron-plan] However, while we wait for large scale change, billions of people have an immediate need to improve their situation.

 Adding blood to your diet accomplishes the first and most important components of the WHOs plan to beat anemia.
 If you don't have access to fortified cereals or supplements^[I don't want to encourage anyone to not seek out these arguably better methods of intaking iron.
 That said, if you need iron supplementation and aren't getting it through fortified foods or supplements because of availability or associated gastrointestional issues, blood represents an alternative method of increasing iron intake.
-Find what works for you, but find it.], the simple addition of blood to a meal can make sure you intake enough iron.
+Find what works for you, but find it.], simply adding blood to your diet can help ensure you're consuming enough iron.

 But where does one get blood to cook with in the first place?

 > Of all [slaughter house] waste products, the waste in the form of blood has the highest polluting value.
 Blood itself has a high BOD^[BOD level is a common metric for water pollution.[http://butane.chem.uiuc.edu/pshapley/Environmental/L31/1.html](http://butane.chem.uiuc.edu/pshapley/Environmental/L31/1.html)]: 150,000 - 200,000 mg/l, the extreme value being 405,000 mg/l.
 (Domestic wastewater has a BOD of 300 mg/l).
 In the killing, bleeding and skinning phases, **blood is produced which, when completely sewered, leads to a total waste load of 10 kg BOD per ton of LWK^[Live Weight Killed, a common meat processing measurement].
 A waste load of up to 3.0 kg BOD per ton of LWK may occur in wastewater flowing out of the killing-area and the hide-removal-area.** ([source](www.fao.org/3/x6114e/x6114e04.htm#b12-2.3.2.1.%20Wastewater%20by%20red%20meat%20slaughtering))

 Many slaughter houses have so much excess blood that, even after selling what they can for fertilizer/pig feed/other uses, they still dump tonnes down the drain.
-Butchers do much of the same^[source?], but seem more willing to sell blood to customers if they ask^[source?].
-In my case, I simply had to ask and I got blood for free in a win-win situation: I got blood and they got the blood off their hands. (see [Sourcing Blood](#sourcing-blood) for details).
+Butchers do much of the same^[source?], but seem more willing to sell blood to customers if one inquires^[source?].
+In my case, I simply had to ask and I got blood for free in a win-win situation: I got blood to cook with and they got rid of something they would otherwise have had to dispose of. (see [Sourcing Blood](#sourcing-blood) for details).
+A "one mans trash is anothers treasure" kind of situation if you will.

-All these factors, adding blood into your cooking repertoire is a classic ecofeminist move^[If, say, we started to consume *so* much blood that animals were being killed just to produce it *then* that would be a problem.
-I don't think we're going to get there any time soon], - it empowers women to improve their own health through accessible and ecofriendly action.
-And on top of that, if you're able to get your blood for free, you're not supporting the killing of the animal, only making sure that everything produced gets used.
+Considering all of these factors, adding blood into your cooking repertoire is a classic ecofeminist move^[If, say, we started to consume *so* much blood that animals were being killed just to produce it *then* that would be a problem.
+I don't think we're going to get there any time soon], - it empowers women (who do most of the kitchen labour around the world) to improve their own health through accessible and ecofriendly action.
+And on top of that, if you're able to get blood for free, you're not supporting the killing of animals, only making sure that everything produced gets used.

 Blood consumption where an animal wasn't killed toes the ethical boundaries developed by Ethical Vegetarianism/Veganism.
-As long as you're not contributing to the killing animals and simply diverting blood from a environmentally taxing disposal pathway, you're in the green.
+As long as you're not contributing to the killing of animals and simply diverting blood from a environmentally taxing disposal pathway, you're in the green.

 >"There's some people commenting on the fact that I'm vegan and that I made cookies.
 This is really simple to understand because consensually I'm consensually giving my blood to somebody who is consensually eating my blood (or rather, would have conceptually eaten my blood).
 And that's no different than kissing somebody or breastfeeding or oral sex.
 Anything, anything like that.
 It's all on the same.
 You're just consensually ingesting another person's fluids.
-It's not like the norm, but I don't think it's all that strange" - Jamie Vulva
+It's not the norm, but I don't think it's all that strange" - Jamie Vulva

-Blood consumption may also help address some worries with vegetarianism/veganism, namely inaccessibility of nutritionally complete diets.
+Blood consumption may also help address some worries with vegetarianism/veganism, namely the financial inaccessibility of nutritionally complete meat-free diets.
 Veganism in the United States^[This is not the case in France (at least according to the numbers) nor in places where vegetarianism is considered the norm.] may be a practice of privilege, especially along lines of socioeconomic status, race/ethnicity and education.
-Further compounding issues of privilege, anemia rates are *heavily* correlated with socioeconomic status, at least in children (even when you control for red meat consumption, BMI, Age etc.):
+Further compounding issues of privilege, anemia rates are *heavily* correlated with socioeconomic status, at least in children (even when you control for red meat consumption, BMI, Age, etc.):

 ![Rate of Child Anemia vs Socioeconomic Status in Tennessee, Rural China, Korea and various Low and Middle Income Countries ([how I made this figure](./blood/data/Anemia-Rate-Figure-Generation.html))](./blood/data/anemiaRates.png)

 Similar positive correlations of privledge and low rates of anemia can be seen across educational and racial gradients^[??SOURCE??].

 > Your health and my health are reflexive of one another, and their health hangs in this balance.
-(PMS Vol1) [Great quote.
-Does it fit right here?]
+(PMS Vol1)

-Until a nutritionally complete vegetarian/vegan diet is attainable for everyone maybe a "vegitarianism+" (where the plus represents blood consumption) is an alternative worth considering.
+Until a nutritionally complete vegetarian/vegan diet is attainable for *everyone*, maybe (just maybe) a "vegitarianism+" (where the plus represents blood consumption without supporting animal slaughter) is an alternative worth considering.
 I admit, it's a bit odd but it's a practical and more ecofriendly alternative to conventional diets that don't work for everyone.
 If you've got a local butcher: ask them if they can save you some blood!
 Make a dish!
 Killing animals is probably unethical.
 Eating blood doesn't have to be.

 ### Jamie Vulva